Natural Resources and Environmental Law

 - U.S. Department of Agriculture (USFS) Clinic

-The Law School also competes in the National Environmental Law Moot Court Competition held in New York each year.
-Students for the national team are selected through a competitive process and undertake a rigorous program that includes writing a court brief and presenting oral arguments.
+The school also competes in the National Environmental Law Moot Court Competition held in New York each year.

 If you would like to receive information on upcoming CLEs and recent news in the area of natural resources and environmental law, please fill out and submit the following form.